superhelten/sanity-react-router-template/README.md

 # Full-featured Sanity Studio + React Router Vite Template

+> [!WARNING]
+> This template has been updated to React Router 7, but will not currently deploy to Vercel, as their build plugin has not yet been updated.
+Update it yourself to adapt to the server of your choice.
+It will be updated when Vercel updates the build plugin.

+--

 Batteries-included [React Router 7](https://reactrouter.com) website using Vite with [Vercel's deployment preset](https://vercel.com/docs/frameworks/remix) with [Visual Editing](https://www.sanity.io/docs/visual-editing) for interactive live-preview inside [Presentation](https://www.sanity.io/docs/presentation) powered by an embedded [Sanity Studio](https://www.sanity.io/studio).

 ![Presentation tool in Sanity Studio](./img/sanity-remix-presentation.png)